Dan and Charlene Chen

 Charlene grew up in Bergen County, NJ, and became a Christian in college, at Penn State University, after months of God tugging at her heart and opening it to His grace.
 She is a family physician, and works with her husband, Daniel Chen at Esperanza Health Center.
 She did her medical school training at Jefferson Medical College, and residency at Crozer.
 She attends Renewal Presbyterian Church in West Philadelphia, and in her free time, enjoys learning lessons from God through gardening and spending time with loved ones.
 Through her time in healthcare fellowship in Philadelphia, she has learned more about God as the Ultimate Healer of our lives, and how He moves in our day to day interactions with others.

 Dan grew up in Southern California in a Christian home and met Jesus in 3rd grade.
 He did his undergraduate work at Pomona College and since 2004, has been in Philadelphia where he did medical school at Jefferson Medical College, residency at Temple University Hospital and now has been serving as a Primary Care Physician in Internal Medicine at Esperanza Health Center since 2012.
 God has faithfully provided Christian community at every stage of his educational life and through various influences, including the Summer Medical Institute, God has introduced him to the depth and breadth to which He loves his those he has created.
 He loves intimately, wholly, and absolutely.
 Compelled by this wonderful truth, Dan tries to imitate Jesus to the best of his feeble abilities.
-Dan and his wife, Charlene are active members at Renewal Presbyterian Church in West Philadelphia.
+Dan and his wife Charlene are active members at Renewal Presbyterian Church in West Philadelphia.
 He enjoys food and photography.
-Dan and Charlene have a baby girl and help to disciple healthcare students in Philadelphia and run the Renewal Healthcare breakfasts.
+Dan and Charlene have two children and help to disciple healthcare students in Philadelphia and run the Renewal Healthcare breakfasts.

 Randall completed his medical degree at Temple University School of Medicine and specialized in pediatrics and public health and general and preventative medicine.
 He works in Philadelphia in solo practices in North Philadelphia and West Philadelphia and attends Tenth Presbyterian Church.
 He helps to disciple male healthcare students, including those at MCO’s men’s house, “The Shabazz”.

 Karen is a Neonatologist on faculty at Drexel University College of Medicine.
 She loves to be with students and to mentor and disciple them.
 She helps with all aspects of MCO – and helps to direct the ministry.
 She disciples healthcare women from all over Philadelphia and at the MCO Women’s house, “The Ohana”.
 She is also the faculty advisor and MCO staff team member at Drexel University College of Medicine.
-Karen loves to be with people, to cook, eat chocolate, walk, travel, garden, and hug her cat Clyde and her boyfriend Lewis.
+Karen loves to be with people, to cook, eat chocolate, walk, travel, garden, and hug her cat Clyde and her husband Lewis.
 She has learned much through suffering through many health issues and has seen the power of doing one-on-one discipleship with people.